jairojunior/wildfly-domain-vagrant-puppet/README.md

-## Wildfly 8.2.1 Domain Vagrant Puppet
+## Wildfly 9.0.2 Domain Vagrant Puppet

 ## Requirements

 Working vagrant and Virtualbox.
-And Ruby (checkout RVM: https://rvm.io/)
+And Ruby (for r10k)

 Then: